Nazgot/M68K-JS-Interpreter/README.md

  - SUB, SUBI, SUBA

 #### Binary Instructions
- - NOT, AND, OR, EOR
+ - NOT, AND, ANDI, OR, ORI, EOR, EORI

 #### Basic Instructions